two-horned/ring/README.md

 ## Greatest Common Divisor
 To calculate the gcd efficiently, we should not use the euclidean algorithm.
-We will see below why the peformance is way worse than what we show here.
+We will see below why the (worst case) peformance is way worse than what we show here.

 To calculate the gcd we look